Hrushikesh-github/A/README.md

-# deep-learning-computer-vision
 Contains codes of various models and other python prorams for easy processessing and extraction of image data

-Work on OpenCV
+Work on OpenCV, training deep learning models.
+Most of the code has not been posted yet.